JoinColony/colonyNetwork/docs/guides/reputation-mining-client.md

 #### `--syncFrom`

 Block number to start reputation state sync from.
 This is the block at which the reputation mining process was initialised.
-This number is static on `goerli` and `mainnet`
+This number is static on all networks

-* `goerli: 548534`
 * `mainnet: 7913100`

 Note that beginning the sync with a too-early block will result in an error.
 If you get this exception, try syncing from a more recent block.
 Note that the sync process can take long.
 Latest tests syncing a client from scratch to 28 reputation cycles took \~2 hours.